 U.S. Department of Veterans Affairs Accredited Claims Agent

 Have you ever wanted to file a claim for disability compensation or pension, file for an increase in evaluation because your disability -or disabilities- have gotten worse, re-open a previously denied claim, received a decision on a claim you filed but do not understand what that decision means, or you think the decision is wrong and want to appeal that decision with the U.S. Department of Veterans Affairs?
 If you answered "Yes" to any of these questions, then you have come to the right place for help.

-I am an accredited claims agent accredited by the U.S. Department of Veterans Affairs' Office of the General Counsel to assist and represent veterans and claimants with their claims before VA pursuant 38 C.F.R. §14.629.
+I am an accredited "Claims Agent" accredited by the U.S. Department of Veterans Affairs' Office of the General Counsel to assist and represent veterans and claimants with their claims before VA pursuant 38 C.F.R. §14.629.
 I know how the VA claims system works and what evidence is needed to be successful with one's claim for benefits.

-Austria, Luxembourg, the Netherlands, or the Czech Republic, I am a manageable distance from you.
-If you reside outside of Germany, the best way to contact me is either via email, or Skype which is a free video telephone service.
+Contact me for assistance with your claim or appeal from anywhere in the world.
+The best way to contact me is either via email, Skype or Whatsapp.
 Don't let your place of residency discourage you from getting the help you need concerning the U.S. Department of Veterans Affairs.